nasa/Transform-to-Open-Science/pages/signup.md

 ### Subscribe to the TOPS Monthly Newsletter and Listserv
 Subscribe to our newsletter with information about upcoming open science events and announcements.

-### Pre-Enroll in Open Science 101 (OS101)
+### Enroll to Beta Test NASA's Open Science 101 (OS101)
 NASA's OS101 is a 5-module curriculum designed to equip researchers, students and citizen scientists with the knowledge and skills to navigate the principles and practices of open science, including developing an open science plan.
+Get early access to the beta version of Open Science 101 and provide feedback.

 [tops github link]: https://nasa.github.io/Transform-to-Open-Science/